Rustimation/Pylontech-Battery-Monitoring/README.md

 # Code
 I've added some lines to Ireneusz' Code without touching the original logic.
 They are commented by text like "added by ...."
 Unfortunately I lack the Git/Github expertise to show the original solution and my additions side by side.

 # New Structure of "pwr-command" output
 When using a new US5000 Pylontech battery I found that the JSON output as well as the MQTT output were showing 0V and an "Alarm" Status.
 This was obviously wrong, since the battery was working perfectly well.
-Analyis showed that the structure of the pwr command output had changed.
+Analyis showed that the structure of the pwr command output had changed. see also [https://github.com/irekzielinski/Pylontech-Battery-Monitoring/issues/31]
 For the JSON or MQTT output of PylontechMonitoring, the parameters in the pwr table are parsed according to their position in the respective line.
 For example, the baseState (Charge/Discharge/Idle/Balance) is now at position 91 instead of position 55, which naturally leads to greater confusion with the effect that JSON and MQTT do not work.
 I have adapted Ireneusz program to reflect the new structure.
 See file **241211_Github_Pylon_Display_Wakeup_NewStructure.ino**